EverythingMe/plaxien/README.md

 The idea is simple - you want to be able to peek into your app's internal logic beyond logs.
 It could be anything - why did a search result return?
 What's the metadata of the current user? etc.

-That's why in debug builds of our app, we add Explain Views for different parts of our system (Smart Folders, Contextual Insights, Ads, In-phone search, etc).
+That's why in debug builds of our app, we add Explain Views for different parts of our system (Smart Folders, Contextual Insights, App Recommendations, In-phone search, etc).
 Over the years different features in our product had solved this ad-hoc using a number of techniques, but we wanted a simple, unified way to create those views.